tldr-pages/tldr/pages/common/alacritty.md

 `alacritty --working-directory {{path/to/directory}}`

-- Run a command in a new Alacritty window:
+- [e]xecute a command in a new Alacritty window:

 `alacritty -e {{command}}`